Gaskell Memorial Tower and King's Coffee House: Former coffee house

 The building is constructed mainly in sandstone, with the upper part of the tower in Portland stone.
 Its architectural style is eclectic, being mainly Italianate, with Arts and Crafts features.
 Nikolaus Pevsner placed it as "a parallel to Barcelona at the same time", and thought that some motifs might be Byzantine.
 The main block is the former coffee house, which is in two storeys.
 The entrance is on the right through a recessed porch, with an octagonal column, above which is an inscribed stone.
 To the left of the porch is a large oriel window, and in the upper floor are three windows and a stepped parapet.
 On the left of this is a square tower with a small recessed bow window, above which is a larger window divided by a large transom.
 On top of the tower is a domed lantern.
 On the left side of the tower is an external staircase, and a tall round-headed window.
 Between the main block and the memorial tower, the building in recessed, forming a small courtyard.
-At the rear of the building is a pair of large Doric columns which had been moved from St Peter's Church in Manchester, and nearby are the wheels that transported them.
+At the rear of the building is a pair of large Doric columns which had been moved from St Peter's Church, Manchester, and nearby are the wheels that transported them.